zaenizacky/mobile-phone-scrapper/README.md

   go run main.go
 ```

+Wait Until the scrapping process done.
 The result CSV will be in products.csv file on the root folder